Updated: September 10, 2025

 Coverage A (bodily injury and property damage liability)

-This coverage protects your business when you're legally responsible for physical injuries to others or damage to someone else's property.
-For example, if a customer slips at your store and gets hurt, this coverage pays their medical bills and legal fees.
+This general liability insurance coverage protects your business when you're legally responsible for physical injuries to others or damage to someone else's property.
+If a customer slips at your store and gets hurt, Coverage A pays their medical bills and legal fees.

 blueCheckmark icon